awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-patchgroups.md

 |  `pb-0123456789abcdef0`  |  Yes  |  `Default`  |
 |  `pb-9876543210abcdef0`  |  No  |  `DEV`  |

-**Diagram 1: General Example of Patching Operations Process Flow**
+**Diagram 1: General example of patching operations process flow**

 ![\[Diagram showing how patch baselines are determined when performing patching operations.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/patch-groups-how-it-works.png)

-The general process to scan or install patches using Run Command and Patch Manager is as follows:
+The general process to scan or install patches using Run Command, a capability of AWS Systems Manager, and Patch Manager is as follows:

-1. **Send a command to patch**: Use the Systems Manager console, SDK, AWS CLI, or AWS Tools for Windows PowerShell to send a Run Command task using the document `AWS-RunPatchBaseline`\.
+1. **Send a command to patch**: Use the Systems Manager console, SDK, AWS Command Line Interface \(AWS CLI\), or AWS Tools for Windows PowerShell to send a Run Command task using the document `AWS-RunPatchBaseline`\.
 The diagram shows a Run Command task to patch managed instances by targeting the tag `key=OS,value=Windows`\.

 1. **Patch baseline determination**: SSM Agent verifies the patch group tags applied to the EC2 instance and queries Patch Manager for the corresponding patch baseline\.
    + **Matching patch group value associated with patch baseline:**